blurrycontour/zuul-gerrit/doc/source/user/config.rst

          Squash merges each change onto the branch.
 This maps to the merge mode ``squash`` in Github.

+   .. attr: direct-push
+      :default: False

+      When enabled, Zuul will try to directly push the change to the remote repository and prevent the remote system from merging the change.
+      Currently, this is only supported by Gerrit.

    .. attr:: vars
       :default: None